 A systematic study of the structure, properties and reactions of non-carbon elements, with emphasis on the non-metals and the transition metals.
-Topics include atomic-molecular structure and bonding, physical methods of investigation, organometallic chemistry and bioinorganic chemistry.
-Prerequisite: CHEM 312.
-(Odd years only.
+Topics include atomic-molecular structure and bonding,

 CHEM 413.
 Organic Spectroscopy.
 (F) (3)

 Organic spectroscopy is a one semester course that will provide the student with an in-depth understanding of the instrumentation and techniques of modern spectroscopic methods and their application to structural elucidation.
 Interpretation of spectral data obtained from techniques such as MS, UV-VIS, IR, H1-NMR, C13-NMR.
 COSY, and NOESY will be stressed during the semester.
 Prerequisite: CHEM 311 and 312.